Today’s Count and Latest Update

 - Union County: 3

-- The Department of Health currently reports at the following numbers of COVID-19 cases among individuals held by federal agencies at the following facilities:
+The Department of Health currently reports the following numbers of COVID-19 cases among individuals held by federal agencies at the following facilities:

 - Cibola County Correctional Center: 2